akuryan/vsts.extensions/Analysis/WhiteSource/README.md

 ## Usage

+Install extension at your Azure DevOps instance and configure it.

+Before executing this task - restore NuGet/npm/yarn/whatever packages you have (so, your pipeline must have this steps preconfigured).

+This extension is built using [WhiteSource unified agent](https://github.com/whitesource/unified-agent-distribution/blob/master/standAlone/wss-unified-agent.jar), and expects that you have either configuration file ready (you can get it [here](https://github.com/whitesource/unified-agent-distribution/blob/master/standAlone/wss-unified-agent.config)) or it will configure download and use default one.

+Set up extension by filling required fields.
+If you wish to tailor down configuration completely - [download config file](https://github.com/whitesource/unified-agent-distribution/blob/master/standAlone/wss-unified-agent.config)) and store it in repository.
+If you can go with defaults - let extension to download it.

 ## Manual package preparation

 Install [NuGet package](https://www.nuget.org/packages/Scanners-WhiteSource.PowerShell/) in temp directory.
 Then copy ```tools``` folder of installed package to ```ps_modules\Scanners-WhiteSource.PowerShell\```